symphonyoss/symphony-app-authentication/README.md

 #### Cache JWT

-Once the JWT returned by Symphony's frontend has been validated in the previous step, the library must cache it locally to allow our application to retrieve when it requires.
+Once the JWT returned by Symphony's frontend has been validated in the previous step, the library must cache it locally to allow your application to retrieve this token when it requires.

 #### How to use